ringcentral/ringcentral-faq/docs/notifications_subscriptions.md

 ### Where is the list of supported subscription event filters?

-You can find the list of WebHook / PubNub subscription event filters here: https://developer.ringcentral.com/api-docs/latest/index.html It's a very long page, please search for the keyword "Notifications Event Types"
+You can find the list of WebHook / PubNub subscription event filters here: https://developer.ringcentral.com/api-docs/latest/index.html.
+It's a very long page, so please search for the keyword "Notifications Event Types"

 ### How can I monitor a call queue?